 Sunday, November 23, 2014

-Amateur Astronomy the Old Fashioned Way with Shelley and Me
+Amateur Astronomy the Old Fashioned Way with Betty and Me

 “The best telescope is the one that gets used the most.”
 “The older I get, the lazier I get.”
 Ain’t both of those things the freaking truth, and especially the latter, muchachos?
 As Gaia has rolled around ol’ Sol yet another time, I’ve found myself increasingly less likely or willing to set up my 12-inch Dobsonian or even my 8-inch SCT for a quick backyard gander at the Moon—or anything else.

 Something else that has increased as the years pass is my nostalgia for the things of my youth—or the things I wish I’d had as a youth.
 Like those luscious Unitron refractors of yore with their long, gleaming white tubes.
 You can’t go home again; the stream of time flows on carrying the past out of reach.
 Or so it is said, anyway.
-Sometimes, however, you can unexpectedly get a taste, a whiff of that past.
+Sometimes, however, you can at least get a taste, a whiff, of that past.
 Which happened to me via an unexpected gift.

-As you learned here a few weeks back, I received a semi-vintage and somewhat spiffed up Celestron C102 from my old friend Pat Rochford some months ago.
+As you learned here a few weeks back, I received a semi-vintage and somewhat spiffed up Celestron C102 from my long-time observing companion, Pat Rochford, some months ago.
 Not long after we moved into the New Manse in May.
 A C102 ain’t a Unitron.
-But it is at least in the spirit of those icons of refractordom, which your old Uncle, like every other space-smitten little kid dreamed of owning in 1965 but could never afford.
+But it is at least in the spirit of those icons of refractor-dom, which your old Uncle, like every other space-smitten little kid dreamed of owning in 1965 but could never afford.

 “A Celestron refractor, Unk?
 I thought Celestron was all about SCTs.”
 Not at all, Skeezix, not at all.
 Celestron’s C102 goes all the way back to the early 1980s.
 In them days, Celestron was selling considerable Vixen gear.
 That Japanese manufacturer was highly regarded by amateur astronomers of the time, and Celestron had begun selling Vixen’s Super Polaris mount with one of its C8 models.
 Before long, the company expanded their Vixen offerings to include a couple of that company’s Newtonian reflectors and several refractors including a 4-inch achromat, the C102.